shmuhammad2004/africanlp2022/content/calls/learning-objectives.md

  css_class = ""
 +++

 We will accept problem statements and extended abstracts (up to 2 pages + references)

 Each 2-page submission will be eligible for oral or poster presentation and may opt-in to be published in an arXiv proceedings.

 **Submission Format**

-Contributions should be blinded and submitted using the [ICLR template](https://iclr.cc/Conferences/2022/AuthorGuide) via Easy Chair.
+Contributions should be blinded and submitted using the template available in [Latex](https://github.com/hadyelsahar/Template-AfricaNLP-Workshop-at-ICLR-2022/tree/main/latex) and [Word](https://github.com/hadyelsahar/Template-AfricaNLP-Workshop-at-ICLR-2022/tree/main/docx) formats.

 **Important Dates**

 + Submissions deadline: **March 03, 2022 12:00 AM UTC**
-+ Notification: Mar 26, 2022 01:00 AM UTC
++ Notification: to be decided
 + Camera ready: to be decided
 + Workshop: to be decided